 D^s is the number of days in month s and d^s is the day of the FOMC announcement.
 Kuttner (2001) notes that because the settlement prices of the federal funds futures are based on the average of the effective overnight federal funds rate in month s rather than the federal funds rate on a specific day, one must correct for the time averaging and scale by the inverse of the share of days remaining in the month after an FOMC announcement occurs.
-For this reason, $\Delta f f_s^1$ is scaled by $\frac{D^s}{D^s - d^s}$.
+For this reason, $\Delta f f_s^1$ is scaled by $\frac{D^s}{D^s-d^s}$.
 Kuttner's (2001) original specification differed three ways from this paper: 1) he used a daily window so that $t - \Delta t$ was the market close the day before an announcement and t was the close on the announcement day, 2) he switched to the one-month ahead future if the FOMC announcement was in the final three days of the month, and 3) he included FOMC decisions back to the 1970s.
-In this paper we use the more popular 1) narrow 30-minute time window put forth by Gürkaynak et al. (2005) where $t - \Delta t$ indexes the 10 minutes before and FOMC announcement and t indexes 20 minutes after, 2) seven day threshold for the switch to the next month's future, and 3) a sample that starts after the introduction of announcements of FOMC decisions in February of 1994.5
+In this paper we use the more popular 1) narrow 30-minute time window put forth by Gürkaynak et al. (2005) where $t - \Delta t$ indexes the 10 minutes before and FOMC announcement and t indexes 20 minutes after, 2) seven day threshold for the switch to the next month's future, and 3) a sample that starts after the introduction of announcements of FOMC decisions in February of 1994.4

-Panels (4a) and (5a) show the MP1 shock series from January 1995 to November 2023.
+Panels (4a) and (5a) show the MP1 shock series from January 1995 to September 2024.
 Although the MP1 shock series has some of the largest negative shocks in our sample, it is close to zero throughout both ELB periods.
 When the federal funds rate is at the ELB-as it was from December 16, 2008 to December 16, 2015 and again from March 15, 2020 to March 16, 2022-the FOMC has used date- or threshold-based forward guidance to communicate expected liftoff [see Carlstrom and Jacobson (2013) for an overview].
 An expected liftoff date far into the future or macroeconomic indicators far from their policy thresholds has resulted in market participants perceiving a change in the federal funds rate as unlikely at the upcoming meeting.
 As a result, there may be either little trading in federal funds futures contracts expiring in the current or next month, or no monetary news that surprises markets.
-For example, panel 3 of table (2) shows that about 40 percent of ELB observations are 0 for the MP1 shock series.
-Moreover, the magnitudes of these shocks at the ELB are at a maximum of about five basis points.
+For exam-